jsearcy1/donttouchthis/README.md

 # CantTouchThis

-I have a hard time avoiding touching my face, particularly while on a computer, so I trained a simple ML model that uses my webcam to complain if I do.
+I have a hard time avoiding touching my face, particularly while on a computer, so I trained a simple ML model that uses a webcam to complain if I do.
 This package will help you train your own.

 # 1. Getting Started